anlutro/laravel-4-config-mock/README.md

-laravel-4-config-mock
+Laravel 4 Config Mock
 =====================

-Laravel 4 Config Mock
+Extremely simple class for mocking Laravel's config abilities.

+Meant for use in developing and testing packages.
+Set the items on the config instance, and inject it into your class(es).